-- 1. Verify File mode is active. - 2.
-From the Options menu, click Intercom Configuration.
+- 1. Verify File mode is active.

+- 2. From the Options menu, click Intercom Configuration.
+A warning message appears.

+- 3. Click OK.
+The Intercom Configuration window appears.

 - 4. Select the Resources tab.

 - 5. Configure resources as needed.

 - 6. Click on the Options tab.

 - 7. Modify the options, if necessary.

 - 8. Click Test.

 - 9. If the test fails, this indicates you have selected more resources than can be stored in system memory.
-Click \mathbf{OK} , and then reduce the quantities of one (1) or more resources and test again.
+Click OK, and then reduce the quantities of one (1) or more resources and test again.
+OR